 Virtual reconstruction and analysis of the suction failure 🛠️

 The forensic team used a FARO Zone 3D scanner to document the impact scene and the robot's trajectory.
 Simultaneously, samples were taken from the suction cups and the glass surface in the work area.
-Using a Keyence VHX digital microscope, a 3D analysis of the suction cup surface was performed, revealing a homogeneous chemical contamination film.
+Using a Keyence VHX digital microscope, a 3D surface analysis of the suction cups was performed, revealing a homogeneous chemical contamination film.
 This layer, composed of sealant residues and industrial oils, had drastically reduced the coefficient of friction.
-With this data, the geometry of the facade and the robot were imported into SimScale.
-Computational fluid dynamics (CFD) simulations demonstrated that the nominal suction of the cups was insufficient to maintain grip on the contaminated surface, causing a progressive vacuum loss until complete detachment.
+With this data, the facade and robot geometry were imported into SimScale.
+Computational fluid dynamics (CFD) simulations demonstrated that the nominal suction of the cups was insufficient to maintain grip on the contaminated surface, causing a progressive loss of vacuum until complete detachment.

 3D lessons for disaster prevention in high-altitude robotics ⚠️

-What finite element simulation parameters should be prioritized in the design of a window-cleaning robot's magnetic anchoring systems to ensure its stability against high-altitude wind gusts?
+What finite element simulation parameters should be prioritized in the design of a window-cleaning robot's magnetic anchoring systems to ensure its stability against wind gusts at height?

 (PS: Simulating catastrophes is fun until the computer crashes and you are the catastrophe.)